stephancasas/presto/README.md

 >
 > Presto aims to build on that universal familiarity and seeks to make mangement of frontend components syntactically-natural, central, and accessible to everyone.

+## Demo App

+If you're like most developers and prefer to learn through examples, the Presto demo app, Expresslane, is [available here](https://github.com/stephancasas/presto-demo-app).

 ## Install

 **From npm:** Install the CLI tool from npm.